NY school district finds electric buses cost 9 times more than diesel

 All News

-Mortgage rates fell to the lowest level since October 2024, mortgage buyer Freddie Mac said Thursday.
-Freddie Mac’s latest Primary Mortgage Market Survey, released Thursday, showed the average rate on the benchmark 30-year fixed mortgage fell to 6.5% from last week’s reading of 6.56%.
-This week’s figure was the lowest since…
+Mortgage rates ticked higher to 6% this week, mortgage buyer Freddie Mac said Thursday.
+Freddie Mac’s latest Primary Mortgage Market Survey, released Thursday, showed the average rate on the benchmark 30-year fixed mortgage rose to 6% from last week’s reading of 5.98%.
+The average rate on a 30-year loan was 6.63%…